Adeekonn/BD-Uwuifer/README.md

 # uwuifier Bettr Discord Plugin

 ## Description
-The uwuifier Discord bot plugin is a fun addition to your Discord server.
+The uwuifier Discord plugin is a fun addition to your Discord App.
 It adds a slash command that allows users to uwuify the text they send.
 Uwuify your messages and spread the uwu love!

 ## Installation
 To use this plugin, you need to have BetterDiscord installed.
 Follow these steps to install the uwuifier plugin: